 Further, some consider the zero-commission announcement a non-event as upstarts have offered free trades for awhile.
 Actually, free has been around for decades through direct stock purchase programs (I started buying Duke Power, now Duke Energy, in such a program back in the 80s).
 What’s better now: investors may lock in a specific price available during the day, rather than being subject to batch-processed prices.
 Brokers’ batch processing isn’t evil, especially for long-term investors, but it involves accumulating orders and executing them at a designated later time, possibly at a higher price than available through real-time trading.

-The free commission trading offered by Webull are based on real time stock quotes (specifically NASDAQ Last Sale).
+The free commission trading offered by Webull is based on real-time stock quotes (specifically NASDAQ Last Sale).
 Firms that formerly offered batch processing have tweaked their methods, possibly as a result of this competition.

 App Features for Investors

 The Webull investing app is designed to meet the desires of an active trader, which I’m not, rather than a long-term investor, which I am.
 But brokerage firm websites, financial news sites, finance apps, etc. tend to favor the trader anyway.
 Dashboards greet me with stats on market movers and technical data, not insights on business fundamentals.

 Webull’s mobile app in particular stands out in terms of the depth of information accessible, compared to apps I reviewed from E*Trade, Schwab, and TD Ameritrade.
 Plus, there are some nice features that are appropriate for investors.
 Here are some I find useful:

 The watchlist is a standard feature in most apps.